alaffin12/stackedit/Bastion.md

 **Greenhouse**
 Upkeep: 20 gp/wk
 Upgrades: Garden
-*Harvest Herbs.* Creates a potion of healing, which will be waiting at the bastion to be picked up when the party next returns.
+*Harvest Herbs.* Creates a potion of greater healing, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 30 gp.
-*Harvest Poison.* Creates a vial of basic poison and a vial of antitoxin, which will be waiting at the bastion to be picked up when the party next returns.
-Costs 10 gp.
+*Harvest Poison.* Creates two vials of antitoxin, or a vial of either midnight tears, pale tincture, torpor or truth ser which will be waiting at the bastion to be picked up when the party next returns.
+Costs 30 gp.
-*Harvest Food.* Creates a fall food stand on the side of the road where your harvest is sold.
+*Harvest Food.* Creates a small food stand on the side of the road where your harvest is sold.
 Offsets the cost of upkeep.
-Earns 2 gp.
+Earns 20 gp.

 ----